Stay at home, save lives | Coronavirus updates and guidance

 The summative assessment takes the form of an extended teaching plan:

-For face-to-face delivery and distance learning (online) delivery your summative assessment submissions consists of three parts:
+For face-to-face delivery and distance learning (online) delivery your summative assessment submissions consist of three parts:

 - background and rationale for the learning activity or teaching tool, including the chosen educational approach (1000 words)

 - materials to be delivered – students will need to present the materials required to deliver the learning activity or teaching tool; the exact contents will be determined by the particular educational approach being proposed.
-Where possible, these materials should be submitted via Turnitin (eg. PowerPoint, handouts).
-However, it may not be possible to submit some materials via Turnitin (eg. Podcasts, vodcasts); in this instance, the student will be directed to seek specific guidance from the module leader at least a week before the final submission date.
+Where possible, these materials should be submitted via Turnitin (for example, PowerPoint, handouts).
+However, it may not be possible to submit some materials via Turnitin (for example, Podcasts, vodcasts); in this instance, the student will be directed to seek specific guidance from the module leader at least a week before the final submission date.